RominaSSBatista/Plecturocebus_grovesi-Project/Lab_Protocols/Lib_Prep.md

 Purpose
 -------

-The purpose of this protocol is simply document library preparation and preapation for ONT sequencing using the Ligation Sequencing Kit V14 (SQK-LSK114) protocol.
+The purpose of this protocol is to document library preparation and preapation for ONT sequencing using the Ligation Sequencing Kit V14 (SQK-LSK114) protocol.
 We document Equipaments used that were available at the Genomic Lab at the University of Salford.

 Equipment